 RESISTANCE (Fan Motor Connector)

-2. Connect the red tester lead to the blue wire; then connect the black tester lead to the black wire.
+- 1. Set the meter selector to the OHMS position. - 2.
+Connect the red tester lead to the blue wire; then connect the black tester lead to the black wire.

 3. The meter must show less than 1 ohm.